-Assertion [OS6] above posits that a security incident response capability exists within the organisationorganization.
-This section's assertions describe its interactions with other organisationsorganizations participating in the Sirtfi trust framework.
+Assertion [OS6] above posits that a security incident response capability exists within the organization.
+This section's assertions describe its interactions with other organizations participating in the Sirtfi trust framework.

-- [IR1] Provide security incident response contact information as may be requested by an R&E federation to which your organisation organization belongs. - [IR2] Respond to requests for assistance with a security incident from other organisations organizations participating in the Sirtfi trust framework in a timely manner. - [IR3] Be able and willing to collaborate in the management of a security incident with affected organizations organizations that participate in the Sirtfi trust framework. - [IR4] Follow security incident response procedures established for the organisationorganization. - [IR5] Respect user privacy as determined by the organisationsorganizations policies or legal counsel. - [IR6] Respect and use the Traffic Light Protocol [TLP] information disclosure policy.
+- [IR1] Provide security incident response contact information as may be requested by an R&E federation to which your organization belongs. - [IR2] Respond to requests for assistance with a security incident from other organizations participating in the Sirtfi trust framework in a timely manner. - [IR3] Be able and willing to collaborate in the management of a security incident with affected organizations that participate in the Sirtfi trust framework. - [IR4] Follow security incident response procedures established for the organization. - [IR5] Respect user privacy as determined by the organizations policies or legal counsel. - [IR6] Respect and use the Traffic Light Protocol [TLP] information disclosure policy.

-3 Traceability [TR]
+3 TRACEABILITY [TR]